This post may contain affiliate links . Read my full Disclosure Policy.

 - Caramel- A drizzle of caramel to top the cheesecake bars once they are baked.

-Make the graham cracker base by creaming butter and honey together with an electric mixer or stand mixer on medium speed.
+Step 1: Make the base by creaming butter and honey together with an electric mixer in a medium bowl or stand mixer with the paddle attachment.
 Add in the sourdough, discard, and mix until combined.
 Add in the flour and cinnamon and mix until combined.
-The dough shouldn’t be sticky if it is, add a little extra flour until it is no longer sticky.
+The dough shouldn’t be sticky.
+If it is, add a little extra flour until it is no longer sticky.

-Bake for 40-45 minutes until the topping is browned.
-Typically the crumble will split at the top, indicating it is baked through.
+Step 8: Bake for 40-45 minutes until the topping is browned.
+Typically, the crumble topping will split at the top, indicating it is baked through.
 The cheesecake filling may still have a jiggle but will set in the fridge.

-Let cool completely in the pan before covering and placing in the fridge for at least an hour or two to finish setting.
-After it has completely cooled, drizzle with caramel sauce.
-Pull the bars out of the pan by lifting up on the parchment paper and then cut into slices.
+Step 9: Let cool completely in the pan before covering and placing in the fridge for at least an hour or two to finish setting.
+After it has completely cooled, drizzle caramel sauce on top.
+Pull the bars out of the pan by lifting up on the parchment paper and then cut with a sharp knife into slices.

 - Pre-baking the base of the cheesecake bars will help set the bottom before adding the rest of the ingredients so that they will stay together.